fZpHr/ft_irc_42/README.md

 NICK <nick>
 USER <user> * * :<realname>
 ```
-Once you are authentificated, you can use the following commands:
+Once you are authenticated, you can use the following commands:

 Join a channel:
 ```